aalsaati55/sentinelai/README.md

 ### Dashboard & Visualisation
 - **GeoIP enrichment** — every source IP resolved to country + city via `ip-api.com` with in-memory caching; flag emoji and city shown in Alerts and Incidents tables
 - **Attack Map** — live world map showing attacker source IPs as colour-coded dots (Critical = red, High = orange, Medium = yellow, Low = green); Threat Intelligence IPs shown as **purple** markers with a ⚠ badge
+- **Attack Map filter** — Resolved Attackers table has a live search bar (filter by IP, country, city, ISP) and a severity dropdown filter; results update instantly as you type
 - **Attack Map zoom & pan** — scroll to zoom up to 12×; drag to pan; "Reset Zoom" button appears in the toolbar when zoomed in; hint text shown at default zoom; all gestures are crash-proof (DOM-based transform with zero React re-renders during interaction)
 - **Attack Map local GeoJSON rendering** — world landmasses rendered from a local `world.geojson` file as SVG paths; no external image dependency; equirectangular projection perfectly aligned with the GeoIP coordinate system
 - **Attack Map TI integration** — high-abuse IPs from the threat intel cache appear on the map alongside alert IPs, with a Source column distinguishing `Threat Intel` from `Alerts`